Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Abstract

 \section{Abstract}

-Large geographical regions and communities remain uncovered by terrestrial network connections.
-To enable access equality, near-Earth orbit satellites will play a defining role in providing Internet of Things (IoT) connectivity on a world-wide scale in a flexible and cost-effective manner.
-This paper presents the opportunities arising from global IoT solutions based on space assets, as well as the key research challenges to be addressed.
-In particular, we discuss existing space and terrestrial IoT technologies and protocols, and the requirements that they need to meet to successfully materialize satellite IoT services.
-We also propose a novel network architecture to be used by NB-IoT and LoRaWAN technologies for implementing future space-terrestrial integrated IoT networks.
+Large geographical regions of our planet remain uncovered by terrestrial network connections.
+Sparse and dense constellations of near-Earth orbit satellites can bridge this gap by providing Internet of Things (IoT) connectivity on a world-wide scale in a flexible and cost-effective manner.
+This paper presents STEREO: a novel Space-Terrestrial Integrated IoT Architecture spanning direct- and indirect-to-satellite access from IoT assets on the surface.
+Framed on the identified requirements, we analyze NB-IoT and LoRa/LoRaWAN features to put these technologies forward as appealing candidates for future satellite IoT deployments.
+Finally, we list and discuss the key open research challenges to be addressed in order to achieve a successful space-terrestrial IoT integration.